 At times, summer Staff may have the opportunity to use the low or high ropes courses as part of programming.
-No Staff are to use any challenge course elements outside of scheduled program times.
-Even those Staff who are trained to operate the challenge course elements may not use them without a qualified challenge course supervisor present.
+No staff or anyone on Silver Lake property are to use any challenge course elements outside of scheduled program times.
+Even those Staff who are trained to operate the challenge course elements may not use them without a qualified Challenge Course Coordinator or Director present.
 All safety rules and regulations must be followed during approved use, including the use of helmets.